mavleo96/linear-pbft/README.md

 **Benchmark Configuration:**
 You can modify benchmark parameters in `cmd/benchmark/ycsb/main.go`:
-- `RecordCount`: Number of records to load
+- `RecordCount`: Number of records to load (default: 500)
-- `OperationCount`: Number of operations to perform
+- `OperationCount`: Number of operations to perform (default: 5000)
-- `ThreadCount`: Number of concurrent threads
+- `ThreadCount`: Number of concurrent threads (default: 10)
-- `Workload`: YCSB workload type (core, workloada, workloadb, etc.)
+- `Workload`: YCSB workload type (core, workloada, workloadb, etc., default: core)

+**Benchmark Execution:**
+The benchmark runs in two phases:
+1. **Load Phase**: Initializes the database with the specified number of records
+2. **Run Phase**: Executes the workload operations and measures performance

+Benchmark results include throughput and latency metrics, which are output after completion.

 ### Test Data Format